Bertrand-47/LoginPage_PHP/README.md

 # LoginPage_PHP

 This is a Login Page and Registration System created using PHP, HTML, CSS and Mysql as Backend.
-No FrmaweWork Has Been Used(Bootsrap)
+No FrameWork Has Been Used(Bootsrap)

 Features
 -----------